Hamad International Airport

 What’s the best way to get to and from Hamad International Airport?

 Taxi: An easy way to travel to and from Hamad International Airport is via ‘Karwa’ taxi – Qatar’s official taxi service.
-Upon arrival, make your way to the Taxi Pavilion located to the left end of the Arrivals hall.
-Then just follow the ‘Taxi’ sign at the Arrivals Hall or use the airport map to find your way.
+Upon arrival, make your way to the Taxi Pavilion located to the left end of the Arrivals Hall.
+Then just follow the ‘Taxi’ sign at the Arrivals Hall or use the airport map.
+You can pay for taxi services using contactless methods, including debit and credit cards.

 Buses: Doha’s state-owned bus service is operated by Mowasalat, and the network of buses connects Hamad International Airport to various destinations across the city.
-You can only pay for your bus fare with a Karwa Smartcard, which you can purchase from the ticket vending machine located on the ground floor of Arrivals near the bus pavilion.
-Note that the machine only accepts cash in Qatari Riyal notes.
+You can only pay for your bus fare with a Karwa Smartcard, which you can purchase from the ticket vending machine located on the ground floor of Arrivals Hall near the bus pavilion.

 Parking: If, for some reason, you have a car to park at Hamad International Airport, you can do it on a budget or in style.
-You’ll find short-term parking, long-term parking and premium parking options, as well as a valet service.
+You’ll find Short-Term Parking, Premium Parking and Valet Parking options are available.
+It's worth knowing that travellers who book online in advance can enjoy a 20% discount, leaving you with more spending money for your holiday!

 How do I transfer between terminals?

-Hamad International Airport is what’s called an ‘integrated facility’, which means passengers are able to arrive, transfer and depart from within the same terminal.
+Hamad International Airport is what’s called an ‘integrated facility’, which means passengers are able to arrive, transfer and depart from within the same terminal - no need to worry about transferring between terminals.

 What restaurants and bars are at Hamad International Airport?